Showing posts with label terminal semicolon. Show all posts

 Stubbsie could have run Pheidippides into the ground, and done a victory-lap besides, so long as someone was there to tie his shoe laces for him and tell him when to stop.

-Eugene was a an overweight Burmese guy who badly wished he was black.
+Eugene was an overweight Burmese guy who badly wished he was black.

 And then there was me, with a face the bullies broke their fists punching, great grades, a rage Smeghead and Adam could barely drag me back from, a brain full of knowledge, and a black sense of humour.